voxel/voxel-clientmc/README.md

 ## Status

-Note: very incomplete, many bugs and missing features.
+Very incomplete, many bugs and missing features.
 The client is able to observe and interact with the world in a primitive manner, but full survival gameplay is not yet possible.

 For details on the current protocol implementation status, see: https://github.com/voxel/voxel-clientmc/issues/23